Francesco149/sharenix/README.md

 Getting started - Prebuilt x64 binaries
 ============
 If you're on amd64 you can get the pre-built binaries in the release section.
-The binaries were built on Gentoo 4.7.3-r1 p1.4, pie-0.5.5 and should be stand-alone, but make sure that you have >=gtk-3.10 and >=gdk-3.10, those are the only dependencies as they aren't pure Go libraries.
+The binaries were built on Ubuntu x64 and should be stand-alone, but make sure that you have >=gtk-3.10 and >=gdk-3.10, those are the only dependencies as they aren't pure Go libraries.

 Once you have the binaries, unzip them in a folder and run sharenix like so:

-	$ mkdir sharenix
-	$ unzip sharenix-0.1a-amd64-gtk_3_10.zip -d sharenix
-	Archive:  sharenix-0.1a-amd64.zip
-	  inflating: sharenix/sharenix.json
-	  inflating: sharenix/sharenix
+	tar -zxvf sharenix-linux-amd64.tar.gz
+	mv sharenix-linux-amd64 ~/.sharenix
-	$ cd sharenix
+	cd ~/.sharenix
-	$ ./sharenix -h
+	./sharenix -h

 You can now set-up sharenix any way you like: bind it to hotkeys, symlink it in /usr/bin to launch it from your terminal, and so on.